R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 }
 ```

-Now you need to implement the corresponding logic on the host to receive and process the requests.
+You need to implement the corresponding logic on the host to receive and process the requests.

 ## Implementing the host